calendulish/steam-tools-ng/README.md

 * Fake Run: Will run any game forever, even if you don't have it installed

+* Market Monitor: You can monitor Steam market prices

 * Free coupons: Get coupons for free and donate your coupons

 * More (**Coming Soon**)

+If you need anything else, open an issue or send a pull request

 Graphical User Interface
 -------------